Lope Díaz de Haro (died 1322)

 Arms of the House of Haro.

-Lope Díaz de Haro (b. ? - d.
-October, 1322) was a Spanish noble of the House of Haro, the traditional Lords of Biscay.
+Lope Díaz de Haro (died October, 1322) was a Spanish noble of the House of Haro, the traditional Lords of Biscay.
 He was the firstborn son of Diego Lopez V de Haro, Lord of Biscay.
 Whilst he did not inherit his father's title of Lordship over Biscay, he is best known for being the lord of Orduña-Urduña and of Balmaseda.
 He further served as Alférez to King Ferdinand IV of Castile.

-Family Origins
+Family origins

 Lope Díaz IV de Haro was the son of Diego López V de Haro and his wife, the infanta Violant of Castile.
 His paternal grandfather was Diego López III de Haro and his wife, Constanza de Bearn.
 His maternal parents were King Alfonso X of Castile, King of Castile and Leon, and his wife, Violant of Aragon, daughter of King James I of Aragon.

 Biography

 As the firstborn son of Diego López V de Haro, Lope Diaz IV was raised believing that he would inherit the Lordship of Biscay.
-After a lengthy series of disputes over the succession to Biscay which often turned violent, the title passed to María II Díaz de Haro, daughter of Maria II Diaz de Haro, Lope Diaz' cousin.
+After a lengthy series of disputes over the succession to Biscay which often turned violent, the title passed to María Díaz II de Haro, granddaughter of María Díaz I de Haro, Lope Diaz' cousin.

-With the death of Lope Díaz III de Haro who was assassinated by order of King Sancho IV of Castile in 1288, the title over Biscay passed to María II Díaz de Haro being the eldest child.
+With the death of Lope Díaz III de Haro who was assassinated by order of King Sancho IV of Castile in 1288, the title over Biscay passed to María Díaz I de Haro being the eldest child.
 After the ushering in of a new infant king Ferdinand IV of Castile after Sancho IV's death, the kingdom was thrown into chaos and Diego López V, Lope Diaz IV's father, was able to forcibly take control of Biscay away from his niece whose husband, the infante John of Castile was imprisoned at the time for crimes committed against Sancho IV in collusion with Diego Lopez III de Haro.
 This led to a lifelong fight between the two parties and a struggle to gain favor with the royal court, both sides having been at times considered at war with the crown.

-In 1307, Diego Lopez V signed an accord which granted title over Biscay to his niece, María II Díaz de Haro only upon his death and that the stolen title would remain his until such a time.
+In 1307, Diego Lopez V signed an accord which granted title over Biscay to his niece, María I Díaz de Haro only upon his death and that the stolen title would remain his until such a time.
 The agreement also stipulated that the title of lordship over Orduña-Urduña and of Balmaseda, previously associated with Biscay, would remain in Diego Lopez V's immediate bloodline, being transferred to Lope Diaz IV upon his death.
 Further, in an effort to compensate and mediate this deal, the King, Ferdinand IV of Castile gave Lope Diaz IV title over Belmonte de Miranda and of Villalba de Losa, both of which had previously belonged to the crown.